E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

   NOTE: The method can be used with any potential, which preserves the correct density.
 If only a SPC/E CG potential is available it can be used for SPC/e water models as well as for a more advanced water model.
 It is possible to use a WCA potential, which is basically a Lennard-Jones potential. *And* it is possible to switch the CG potential completely off.
 That will transform the CG region to a true thermodynamic reservoir with a non-interacting gas.

 4) The next step is to create a double resolution configuration and adjust the dependencies (force field, topology, index file, GROMACS input file).
-Creating the configuration is straight forward (we use VOTCA `VOTCA <http://www.votca.org/home>`_):
+Creating the configuration is straightforward (we use VOTCA `VOTCA <http://www.votca.org/home>`_):

 ::

   Example from VOTCA:
   csg_map --top topol.tpr --cg cg_mapping_scheme --hybrid --trj conf.gro --out conf_hybrid.gro

-Of course, if you want to use this configuration in a MD simulation you have to adjust the force field (see example file: *spc.adress.itp*).
+Of course, if you want to use this configuration in a MD simulation you have to adjust the force field (see example file: *spc.adress.itp* in the `abrupt_adress example repository <https://gitlab.e-cam2020.eu/krekeler/abrupt_adress>`_).
 You have to define a virtual site:

 ::